mauvilsa/nw-page-editor/README.md

 docker-cli -- mauvilsa/nw-page-editor-web:$TAG htpasswd --help
 ```

-5. Start a container exposing the web server port 80 to a port of your preferece
+5. Start a container exposing the web server port 80 to a port of your preference
    (e.g. 8080) and set the data directory as a volume.

 ```bash